 Related credit risk is mitigated by the high credit quality of this financial institution.
 The carrying amounts of cash, cash equivalents, and investments approximate fair value.
-As of June 30, 2016 and 2015, the Foundation maintained 89% and 86%, respectively, of its investment portfolio with one financial institution.
+As of June 30, 2017 and 2016, the Foundation maintained 88% and 89%, respectively, of its investment portfolio with one financial institution.

-During the year ended June 30, 2016, contributions from five donors represented approximately 39% of the Foundation's total contributions and five donors represented approximately 87% of contributions receivable.
-During the year ended June 30, 2015, contributions from five donors represented approximately 21% of the Foundation's total contributions and five donors represented approximately 85% of contributions receivable.
+During the year ended June 30, 2017, contributions collected from five donors represented approximately 23% of the Foundation's total contributions and as of June 30, 2017, five donors represented approximately 87% of contributions receivable.
+During the year ended June 30, 2016, contributions from five donors represented approximately 21% of the Foundation's total contributions and as of June 30, 2016, five donors represented approximately 92% of contributions receivable.